Navrongo Central (Ghana parliament constituency)

 Navrongo Central is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Simon Akibange Aworigo is the member of parliament for the constituency.
 Navrongo Central is located in the Kassena/Nankana district of the Upper East Region of Ghana.

 Boundaries

 The seat is located entirely within the Kassena/Nankana district of the Upper East Region of Ghana.